 I got half a dozen fresh-laid and mucky eggs and just as many white peaches, a hefty bundle of rhubarb stalks, a bouquet of orange and crimson dahlias, some ripe-tender tomatoes, and, most excitedly, from my favorite grower, a bunch of small, gleaming, taut-skinned eggplants — my first this year.

 The eggplant and I have a bit of a complicated relationship*: I adore it when it’s well cooked, but I’m always suspicious of the oil content when it is.
 And I’ve long found it tricky to cook right myself — too often it turned out a spongy, bitter mess — so I didn’t eat it nearly as often as I would have liked.

 But with time and experience, I have found that a) I have better success cooking small eggplants, no more than 200 grams or 7 ounces each, and b) whether grilled, roasted, or sautéed, these guys need to cook a good long while in order to become the best silky self that they can be.

-I’ve now used up the stash of eggplants I bought on Saturday, but I will soon buy more to make miso-glazed eggplant (a hit of my summer last year), and also to try and reproduce the cold eggplant and almond soup I just had at the Plaza Athénée, where Lawrence Aboucaya, founder of Pousse-Pousse, is currently the cook in residence.
+I’ve now used up the stash of eggplants I bought on Saturday, but I will soon buy more to make miso-glazed eggplant (a hit of my summer last year), and also to try and reproduce the cold eggplant and almond soup I had at the Plaza Athénée, when Lawrence Aboucaya, founder of Pousse-Pousse, was the cook in residence.

 * And now you know why this blog is not called “Chocolate & Eggplant.”